dennisbergevin/cypress-plugin-last-failed/README.md

 ## Usage with `cypress run`

-Once you have run tests using `cypress run` and the run concluded with at least 1 failed test, you can run the following command to re-run the failed test(s) from the terminal:
+Once you have run tests using `cypress run` and the run concluded with at least 1 failed test:

+You can run the following command from your project's root directory to re-run the failed test(s) from the terminal:

 ```cli
 npx cypress-run-last-failed run